Scythe Studio website employs cookies to improve your user experience (Read more)

 }

-• Component’s public API should be documented;
+• The component’s public API (properties and functions) should be documented;

 Good QML practices

-Try then to move such things to C++ as then you have a clear separation of the frontend written in QML and let’s say the backend written in C++.
+Try to move such things to C++ as then you have a clear separation of the frontend written in QML and let’s say the backend written in C++.
 Therefore, your application’s architecture offers more scalability.
-One of the things that should almost always be written in C++ are data models.
+One of the things that should almost always be written in C++ is data models.
 You can go with QML models only if your list is static.
-Otherwise, you will finally either lose your time on trying to perform advanced operations using QML models or on rewriting them to C++ models.
+Otherwise, you will finally either lose your time trying to perform advanced operations using QML models or rewriting them to C++ models.

 In Scythe Studio we conduct online and offline workshops dedicated to various aspects of Qt software development.
-One of the workshop topics is „How to design an architecture for your Qt Quick application?”.
-Contact us to learn more about our workshops offer.
+One of the topics of the workshops isΒ β€žAdvanced Qt QML”.
+See our training offer to learn more.

 Why is it important to write clean QML code?

-At this point you should know what clean code means and what you can do to ensure that the code you write follows these rules.
-So now let’s answer the question why is it so important to write clean QML code?
-It’s one of the factors that makes your code high quality.
 When you have a set of conventions and rules to follow, it’s easier to spot errors and therefore you immediately start to make time savings.
-Moreover, as clean code concepts include good practices, the developers who follow these directives write code according to the art.
-It doesn’t require then that much effort during the reviewing process.
+Moreover, as clean code concepts include good practices, the developers who follow these directives write code according to the art.Β It doesn’t require then that much effort during the reviewing process.
+Also, your senior developers do not need to then point out a lot of tiny visual syntax issues.

 Now you may ask how strict about following clean QML code rules your team should be.
 Well, it all depends on the length of the project that you’re currently working on.
 It is also important how many people participate or will participate in the future.
-My point of view, it’s hard to overdo it when it comes to ensuring high quality code.
-Even if you prepare a small demo of which code will be public, it’s good to follow all these rules to be finally content with the results of your work.
-After a while, it gets into the blood and developers stop even thinking about it as an additional effort.
+In my point of view, it’s hard to overdo it when it comes to ensuring high-quality code.

-If you maintain a long-life project such as Qt framework, you have many reasons to be extremely restrictive about the code quality.
-I described my experience of contributing to Qt Charts in Qt 6.2 module in a blog post.
+If you maintain a long-life project such as the Qt framework, you have many reasons to be extremely restrictive about the code quality.
+I described my experience of contributing toΒ Qt Charts in Qt 6.2Β module in a blog post.
 There are a lot of conventions and rules to follow and it’s actually quite difficult at the beginning to get used to them.
-There are though CI/CD mechanisms that save reviewers time by, for example, looking for typos.
-At the beginning it was a struggle to make my code match all those requirements.
-Nevertheless, I know that it’s a must-have in this project and I can say that it was even enjoyable

 Key takeaways and general rules